Horncastle: Economy

 Lincolnshire Integrated Voluntary Emergency Service is based at the Boston Road Industrial Estate.
 The Lincolnshire Wildlife Trust is based in Banovallum House.
 Mortons of Horncastle is a major national magazine publisher of classic motorcycles, aviation and road transport heritage titles, based in the industrial estate off the A153 (Boston Road).

 Governance

 An electoral ward of the same name exists.
 It includes Thimbleby and had a total population at the 2011 Census of 7,073.

 Politics

 Horncastle has always been a safe area for the Conservative Party, except for two years in the early 1920s, when it had Liberal Party representation.
 It had an eponymous parliamentary constituency for 98 years, from 1885 to 1983.
 It then became Gainsborough and Horncastle, and after 1997 Louth and Horncastle.
 Henry Haslam served as MP in the Second World War and the five years of the Churchill wartime government.
 The veteran politician Sir Peter Tapsell was MP for the town in 1966–1983 and 1997–2015, being Father of the House of Commons from 2010 to 2015.
-After a redistribution of parliamentary constituencies, Edward Leigh was MP in 1983–1997.
+After a redistribution of parliamentary constituencies, Edward Leigh was MP from 1983–1997.
+In 2024 Victoria Atkins was re-elected as the Conservative MP for Louth and Horncastle.